WTA suspends tennis tournaments in China over Peng Shuai

 “If powerful people can suppress the voices of women and sweep allegations of sexual assault under the rug, then the basis on which the WTA was founded — equality for women — would suffer an immense setback,” Simon said.
 “I will not and cannot let that happen to the WTA and its players.”

+The IOC repeated that it is using “quiet diplomacy” in Peng’s situation, saying, “given the circumstances and based on the experience of governments and other organizations, is indicated to be the most promising way to proceed effectively in such humanitarian matters.”

+“We share the same concern as many other people and organizations about the well-being and safety of Peng Shuai,” the IOC said in a press release.
+“This is why, just yesterday, an IOC team held another video call with her.
+We have offered her wide-ranging support, will stay in regular touch with her, and have already agreed on a personal meeting in January.”

 On Nov.
-21, International Olympic Committee President Thomas Bach said he spoke with Peng on a video call that day, and the IOC said in a statement that Shuai said she is safe and well, requested privacy and that she accepted a dinner invitation from Bach for after he arrives in China in January.
+21, IOC President Thomas Bach said he spoke with Peng on a video call that day, and the IOC said in a statement that Shuai said she is safe and well, requested privacy and that she accepted a dinner invitation from Bach for after he arrives in China in January.

 The Beijing Winter Olympics open Feb.
 4.

-The IOC did not release video or a transcript of the exchange.
+The IOC did not release video or a transcript of either call.

 Peng, 35, competed at the Olympics in 2008, 2012 and 2016.
 She was world No. 1 in doubles, winning titles at Wimbledon in 2013 and the French Open in 2014.
 She last played on the WTA Tour in February 2020.